studio journal

 Myles comes to stay and we drink the limoncello to a backdrop of swollen winter skies - amidst woollen blankets, morning baths & revolving vinyls.
 In the crepuscular light of the fading afternoon we find ourselves on the western side of Black Mountain, watching a golden orb spider patiently building her silken kingdom, between trees scarred by memories of demonic summer storms.

-That night in Lean's house at Lister Crescent, we sit by the open fire, passing around songs on a guitar.
+That night, in Lean's house at Lister Crescent, we sit by the open fire and pass songs around on a guitar.
 This house, described before as a type of Bermuda Triangle - where upon entering it time seems to warp and the outside world disappears.

 Lean's house, which has meant so much to so many, with its wooden doorways and its bathtub under the plum tree - where classic FM murmurs softly in the corners, and tapered candles burn low in their brass holders.